fahid99/Book-Inventory-Management-System/README.md

 # BookDB
-Online book database management system
+An online book inventory management system using Java, MySQL, with a developed model, view (HTML/CSS), and controller (Java servlet) to handle HTTP requests.